OpenLeft

-OpenLeft was a political blog founded July 9, 2007 by Matt Stoller, Chris Bowers, originally of MyDD, and Mike Lux, a former official in the White House under President Bill Clinton.
+OpenLeft was a political blog active from July 9, 2007 until February 2011 by Matt Stoller, Chris Bowers (originally of MyDD) and Mike Lux, a former official in the White House under President Bill Clinton.
 Covering political and social issues from a progressive standpoint, it spearheaded a number of causes, including focusing attention and criticism on the Blue Dog Democrats and supporting net neutrality.
 The website's campaign garnered criticism from a number of Democrats, including Brian Baird.

 On February 4, 2011 Bowers announced that Open Left would cease publishing new content, although previously published content would remain available.
 He explained, "As the people who founded the site, myself included, moved on to other projects, we have gradually run out of money to maintain operations."

 A Responsible Plan to End the War in Iraq

 Stoller endorsed and helped create the document A Responsible Plan to End the War in Iraq, a policy plan designed for progressive/liberal Democratic congressional challengers (or incumbents) to endorse and point to as their "plan" for the Iraq War.
 The plan had several high-profile military endorsers, including retired General Paul Eaton.